grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 {{< figure max-width="100%" src="/media/docs/pyroscope/ride-share-demo.gif" caption="Getting started sample application" alt="Getting started sample application" >}}

-In this scenario a load generator will send mock-load to the 3 servers as well as their respective endpoints.
-This will allow us to see how the application is performing per region and per vehicle type.
+In this scenario, a load generator will send mock-load to the three servers as well as their respective endpoints.
+This lets you see how the application performs per region and per vehicle type.

 {{<docs/ignore>}}
 {{< admonition type="tip" >}}